zJaaal/react-scroll-utilities/README.md

     options, // You can pass it like this because it has the same name as the property });

-  //It's call height because I'm using this hook to change the height of a component on scroll
+  //It's called height because I'm using this hook to change the height of a component on scroll
   //In this case, the height will vary from 10 to 100 const height = useLinearValue({
     startValue: 10,